SmogDr/edar_coursebook/docs/13-distributions.md

 The Pearson correlation coefficient indicates the proportion of linear variation in $y$ that can be explained by knowing $x$, when the data are paired.
 By "linear" we mean a straight-line fit between the two variables.
 The assumptions underlying the
 Pearson correlation coefficient are as follows:

   - The variables x, y are continuous.
-  - Both x and y were from a paired sample
+  - Both x and y were collected as paired samples
-  - The dataset is free of outliers (outliers tend to skew resutls)
+  - The dataset is free of outliers (outliers overly influence results)
   - A linear relationship exists between x and y

 Below, we show a series of scatter plots with varying levels of linear correlation